 At dinner that night even the seasoned dove hunting veterans had to admit that this was much harder shooting than anything they had experienced before.
 I felt a little better about my poor performance as we laughed and joked about our missed shots that night.

-A FEW SHOTS OF THE SOLIMAR HUNTING ADVENTURES RESORT
+A FEW SHOTS OF THE SOLIMAR HUNTING SAFARIS RESORT

 Day 2: Everything started off very similar to the first morning with a wakeup call at 5am sharp and a quick breakfast before heading out to the marsh.
 Today I had the pleasure of hunting with professional hunter and good friend Paul Robey.
 Paul has hunted all over the world and holds more big game world records than anyone I know.
 He has successfully hunted everything from polar bears in the arctic, to elephants in Africa.
 But bird hunting I found, is Paul’s true passion.

 This morning we started out hunting on the other end of the marsh, as each blind is set up to target different species of ducks.
 As with the previous day I started off by dropping another drake shovelor in the decs right off the bat.
 Then Paul proceeded to put on a mini shooting seminar- dropping several ducks in a row like clockwork that came zipping over the cattails at lightning speed (mostly teal and widgeon).
 Our bird boy Nicho didn’t miss a bird either, he was on top of his game as well.
 Again we took turns picking out the nicest drakes from each flock as they flew down the canal in front of us, until…..we had a pair of beautiful Canvasbacks coming right down the pipe.
 We both pulled up and pulled the trigger.
 Paul graciously gave me